Dopamine's Phasic vs. Tonic Release [116 studies]

 For dopamine I think you will agree with me when I say: There are WAY too many people who think "increasing dopamine" is enough to solve their dopaminergic deficits.
-If only it were that simple… If you are serious about fixing your deficits, you need to know the basics of neurotransmitter firing patterns.
+If only it was that simple… If you are serious about fixing your deficits, you need to know the basics of neurotransmitter firing patterns.
 Namely, phasic firing versus tonic firing.

 Otherwise it's like you're insisting on using a wrong key and hoping to open the door to your house with it.